 Is Tracheostomy Permanent?

-Reasons for a permanent tracheostomy tube may include underlying long term progressive or permanent conditions such as ALS.
+Reasons for a permanent tracheostomy tube may include an underlying long term, progressive or permanent condition such as ALS.
 Other conditions are those with irreversible damage to the structure of the larynx or both recurrent laryngeal nerves, resulting in inability to breathe through the upper airway.
-Thyroidectomy

 The majority of tracheostomies are inserted for temporary respiratory support.
 If the tracheostomy was placed for an acute event, surgery or illness, the tracheostomy tube is typically removed after that initial reason has been resolved.
 There are some indications that indicate readiness for the tracheostomy to be removed.